I received products for review by Christian Art Gifts. All opinions of these products are 100% mine. This post may contain affiliate links.

 This bible is perfect for anyone who wants to journal.
 But what I love the most is that there are over 400 illustrations to choose from and you don’t have to draw them out yourself.
 I have really enjoyed using this bible.

 Since I didn’t want to use watercolors, I prefer to use colored pencils from Veritas and Crayola twistable crayons.
 The colored pencils come in a really nice storage container with its own metal pencil sharpener with 48 different colors to choose from.
 Using colored pencils and crayons means no bleed through.
+You can also find the colored pencils HERE.

 I also use the 12 piece gel pens by Veritas which comes in its own plastic carrying case.
 The set includes 6 metallic pens and 6 glitter pens.
 Love the glitter pens.
 Each gel pen has a 1.0 mm diamond tip for smooth application to any type of paper.
 I didn’t see any bleed through with these gel pens.
+You can also find the Veritas Gel Pens HERE.

 The archival writing pens I use are by Sadura.
 There are 5 different sizes of pen heads from .20mm to .50mm.
 These are perfect for making notes or drawing around the edges of the graphics.
 No bleeding with these pens either.
 I found out pretty quickly that some ink pens will bleed through.